ListeningApp/listening-modal-llm/training_documents/therapists_cache/therapists.md

 Nine.
 You are working with a ten-year-old girl who loves and excels at many sports.
 She has academic difficulties related to dyslexia and attention deficit-hyperactivity disorder.
 You have noticed that when anyone gives her an assignment that is slightly more challenging than what she is used to, she reacts immediately by not even looking at it, and instead says she doesn't get it.
 At the same time, if she discovers an even more challenging assignment on her own, she often completes it without errors.
 It is clear to you that the client is capable of doing the slightly upgraded assignments that you are recommending, but she gives up before even attempting them.
 Today is not different than any other day.
 When you present the client with a slightly more advanced assignment that you know she is capable of completing, she quickly claims she does not understand it.
 Please rank-order each response according to the following scale:

-## One hundred sixteen Part One Theoretical Foundations and Guidelines for Practice

 a.
 Assume a clear leadership role by providing the client with information, structure, guidance, or constructive feedback (e.g., give the client feedback that you have noticed that she completes more challenging assignments that she gives herself, but when given assignments by others, she says she does not understand it before she even reads the directions and considers how she might complete it).

 b.
 Normalize the client's experience or connect her with social or physical resources that will enable her to have equal access and opportunities (e.g., tell the client that it is normal for people to say that they can't do something when they are feeling challenged; provide her with self-advocacy language so that she can tell others what she needs when she is given more challenging assignments).